TimeIsOut/Renabled.writeups/n00bzCTF/Web/File Sharing Portal.md

 Impact - Remote Code Execution (RCE), that leads to full compromise of system.

 Fix - Forget about formatting strings in Template Rendering.
-Use render_template_string arguments.
+Use render_template and arguments.

 ---
 Full Solution